 Doing laundry in the old days was no easy task, and it involved heating the water, using a washboard and overall, it was an intense labor.
 If you live off the grid or if you worry that one day there will be no more electricity, you should learn how to make an off the grid washing machine.
 This DIY project will show you how cheap and easy it is to make one.

 We are a generation that was born on innovation.
 In a short period of time, we became addicted to all the electronic devices that are part of our daily lives.
 The Internet, the cell phones and our personal computer are all devices that control us.
 We can’t function properly without them.
 All these devices rely on a common denominator – electricity.
 When the flow of electricity suddenly stops, our normal existence will end as well.
 We will have to adapt to a new world, a world without electricity.

 Sooner or later, the power will go off, and chances are it will never come back on.
-For most of us, the loss of power means the complete loss of normalcy and we will have to adapt to a new world.
-There are five primary areas that are disrupted if the power goes off and you need to know what to do in order to live without electricity.
+For most of us, the loss of power means the complete loss of normalcy, and we will have to adapt to a new world.
+Five primary areas are disrupted if the power goes off and you need to know what to do to live without electricity.